Kostia7177/proto-transformer/README.md

 + AnswerHdr &answerHdr **<--** where to put answer header
 + vector<AnswerDataRepr> &answerData

+If any objects of a server address space are desired to be available for all requests of all sessions, it is recommended to aggregate them to any structure and to pass to a payload code as one object.

+1. const SessionHdr &sessionHeader
+1. const RequestHdr &requestHdr
+1. const vector<RequestDataRepr> requestData
+1. SessionSpecific &sessionSpecific
+1. AnswerHdr &answerHdr
+1. vector<AnswerDataRepr> &answerData
+1. address of a "server space buffer" **<--**

+Remember the preceedence order of theese items.

 So, if payload code takes only a request (and no any headers) , not uses session-specific data and not provides any answer, it's sgnature will
 ```cplusplus
 int payload(const vector<RequestDataRepr> &);